jkubath/TouchscreenInterface/README.md

-# ScreenManager
+# TouchscreenInterface
-Repository for controlling a touch screen with sections of data.
+Designing a touch screen that is split into three sections: Web Browser, Vending Machine, and Advertisements.

 ## docs
 This directory contains all the relevant information to the